Alta1r666/Aim-Rush-Community-Modified-Version/README.md

 Special thanks to **JoeyyBiden** for creating **Aim Rush**, an excellent warm-up and aim training map.

-The Bot logic modifications in this project were heavily inspired by the open-source project **CS2-Bot-Improver**.
+The Bot logic modifications in this version were heavily inspired by the open-source project **CS2-Bot-Improver**.
 Special thanks to its developer and contributors.

 - **CS2-Bot-Improver:**
   https://github.com/ed0ard/CS2-Bot-Improver